 Same-sex adoptive parents can both be listed on a child’s birth certificate.
 The law is nebulous on whether same-sex couples with biological children also have this right: the “mother” on the state’s birth certificate form is whoever birthed the child, and the other parental blank says “husband.”

-The state is one of six states where “No Promo Homo” laws, which prohibit or limit the mention or discussion of homosexuality and transgender identity in public schools, are still approved.
+The state is one of five states where “No Promo Homo” laws, which prohibit or limit the mention or discussion of homosexuality and transgender identity in public schools, are still approved.

 The Alabama Religious Freedom Amendment was passed in 1998 as a state constitutional amendment.